 We are proud of our services supporting people to overcome alcohol, drug and gambling issues in the Central Region and on the West Coast.
 Our co-existing services support people who are recovering from mental illness and also overcoming addiction.

 Alcohol and other drug Community Support

 We help people with addiction issues in Wellington find accommodation, employment and training.
 We can also assist with financial support, health, fitness, nutrition, quitting smoking, and relationship and family issues as well as liaising with other agencies.

-We also have a Pacific Cultural Navigation Service to support Pacific people with addiction issues deal with family, housing, education, employment or accessing financial or social/health services.
+We also have a Fetu Ola Pasifika service supports Pacific people with addiction issues deal with family, housing, education, employment or accessing financial or social/health services.

 Live-in Alcohol and Other Drug Programme

 Our live-in programme in Wellington runs for 8-10 weeks and is abstinence based.
 While with us, clients attend the education and group therapy CareNZ Intensive Outpatient programme.
 Under supervision, clients also attend appointments with other health practitioners (if/when required) and organised house activities including gym, Narcotics Anonymous and Alcoholics Anonymous.

 YOUTH ALCOHOL AND DRUG COUNSELLING SUPPORT SERVICE (MENTAL HEALTH, ALCOHOL AND OTHER DRUGS)